-- 7.5.1 Note: This is separate from elections If there is an issue to be voted upon within Reading Youth Council meetings in person then the following procedure is to be used: - Heads will be put down and a show of hands requested for the solutions to the issue. - From this show of hands, a count will be done, and the most popular solution considered. - 7.5.2 If there is an issue to be voted upon within Reading Youth Council meetings online then: - The members must type their agreement/disagreement in a chat box or verbalise it if access is not possible.
+- 7.5.1 Note: This is separate from elections If there is an issue to be voted upon within Reading Youth Council meetings in person then the following procedure is to be used: - Heads will be put down and a show of hands requested for the solutions to the issue. - From this show of hands, a count will be done and the most popular solution taken into account. - An alternative solution is to use an online form platform (e.g. Google or Microsoft Forms), set up by the Chair. - 7.5.2 If there is an issue to be voted upon within Reading Youth Council meetings online, then: - The members must type their agreement/disagreement in a chat box or verbalise it if access is not possible. - An alternative solution is to use an online form platform (e.g. Google or Microsoft Forms), set up by the Chair.